arohou/cistem_dev_env/README.md

 - Increase memory limit to e.g. 8GB (default is 2GB)

 # Running the Docker

+Note: this is not necessary if you are going to use Visual Studio Code.
+In that case, just skip ahead.

 - In the directory with this README file, run `sh ./run.sh`

 This lands you in a terminal running in the containerized instance of Linux, where you are a user named `developer` and your password is `developer`.
 Thanks to one of the `-v` options to the `docker run` command, your home directory is mounted in the dockerized Linux at `/mnt/ext_home/` - assuming your git repository is somewhere under your home, this will make it easy to work on cisTEM within the Docker.